Chulminator/Chulminator.github.io/_posts/2024-03-22- Techniques-for-Data-Interpolation.md

 ---

 We possess temperature data recorded throughout a day, from midnight to midnight the following day.
 Suppose we seek to estimate the temperature at any given time between these data points.
-What approach would be most appropriate for estimating the temperature, let's say, at 3:00 PM A straightforward method might involve drawing a linear line between the recorded temperatures at 2:00 PM and 4:00 PM, and then determining the temperature corresponding $to x=3$.
+What approach would be most appropriate for estimating the temperature, let's say, at 3:00 PM A straightforward method might involve drawing a linear line between the recorded temperatures at 2:00 PM and 4:00 PM, and then determining the temperature corresponding to $x=3$.
 Interpolation and spline techniques offer systematic methodologies for making such estimates within the data range.

 ## Problem definition
 Let's say the following temperature data is the temperature recored around equator on Mars.